abdullah0096/DataStructureAlgorithm/Readme.md

 </p>

 > A list of famous algorithms that CS students should know is available [here.](./MustKnowAlgorithmList.pdf) Familiarity with 70-80% of these algorithms is expected for CS students.

+[This](./Basic%20Programming%20Practice%20Problem.pdf) list contains programs for learning/practicing basic programming.
+Problems from this list can be solved in any programming language.
+Problems in this list cover most of the topics, but is not a comprehensive list.